dvlpsh/Twitter-AutoPoster-Bot/README.md

 Python 3.6 or higher is preferred for smooth running, also Tweepy and Selenium must be installed.

 #### Installing Python 3.6
-[This](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get) link might help in case you donot have python 3.6 installed.
+[This](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get) link might help in case Python 3.6  is not already installed on your system.

 #### Installing Tweepy
 Follow instructions [here](https://stackoverflow.com/questions/31325305/install-tweepy-on-ubuntu) to install Tweepy.